-6.4.3 Identification of the beneficial owner
+6.4.2 Identification of the beneficial owner and verification of identity

-- (108) In accordance with chapter 3, section 6(1), obliged entities shall identify and maintain adequate, precise and up-to-date information about the customers' beneficial owners and, when necessary, verify their identity. - (109) A beneficial owner is defined in chapter 1, section 5 of the AML Act. - (110) In accordance with chapter 1, section 5 of the AML Act, the beneficial owner of a corporation refers to a natural person who ultimately: - 25 Government Bill 236/2021 p.
-59.
+- (106) In accordance with chapter 3, section 6(1), obliged entities shall identify and maintain adequate, precise and up-to-date information about the customers' beneficial owners and, when necessary, verify their identity. - (107) A beneficial owner is defined in chapter 1, section 5 of the AML Act. - (108) In accordance with chapter 1, section 5 of the AML Act, the beneficial owner of a corporation refers to a natural person who ultimately: - 1. directly or indirectly owns more than 25% of the shares in a legal person or otherwise has an equivalent ownership interest in the legal person;